- Walla Walla College, 1977-B.A. in Journalism

 Linda teaches classroom music K-5 for Lincoln Public Schools.
 She also teaches the Methods of Music Education course for Union College.
 She recently presented for a session on assessment in the vocal music classroom at the national Music Educators Conference in Minneapolis.

-My daughter Jessica, a 2005 alumna of Union, teaches English for the Berlitz Company in Nagoya, Japan.
+My daughter Jessica, a 2005 alumna of Union, teaches English and helps run a theatre company in Nagoya, Japan.
 My son Eric, a 2007 Union alumni, is a musician living in Portland, OR.